 Proof testing is something that few companies think of at this stage.
 However, it is crucial to ask the question early in the design.
 If testing is going to be completed off-line, then this step can be a very simple check.
 On the other hand, if the end applicaiton requires online testing then get ready to make this an early focus which may drive different design decisions.

-3. The supplier and equipment selected for each SIS/SIF must be capable of meeting systematic failure capability
+The supplier must be capable of meeting systematic failure capability

 Perhaps too much focus has been attributed to PFD/PFH calculations, and not enough to the systematic capability of equipment.
 But what is systematic capability and how do you check for it?